abourdon/shprofile/README.md

 ## Why?

-Because we all have our own way of managing our shell session by:
+Because we all have our own way to manage our shell session by:
 - Setting the `PATH` or `PS1` variable
 - Setting a proxy
 - Adding aliases